 Let’s re-create a space in transition, a situation in which everyday life, hospitality and art practice are intertwined.
 The name for this old-new plan is Klupko – the codeword for a certain entanglement.*

-Klupko is artist-led development initiated by Igor Sevcuk, co-hosted by Go Eun Im, with advising members: Marianna Maruyama, k.g.
+Klupko is the artist-led space initiated & co-hosted by Igor Sevcuk and Go Eun Im, with advising members: Marianna Maruyama, k.g.
 Guttman & Maurizio Buquicchio.
-Current Klupko situation is in Da Costabuurt in Amsterdam.
+The current Klupko situations are taking place not far from Central Station in Utrecht and at Goleb/de Vlugt in Amsterdam.

 contact & mailing list: firstname.lastname@example.org